eirikt/Audit.js/README.md

 It also opens the possibility to compare and merge application stores.
 It is not the application stores which are compared of course, it is the event stores.
 Complete or partial event stores can be iterated, compared, and merged - rather easily.
-Then the different application stores involved are updated.
+The different application stores involved may then be updated accordingly.
 Cloned data stores are often needed, e.g. for applications supporting offline usage.

-And, not to forget, the application store is read-only (from the client's point of view), so some form of clever caching mechanism should be applied.
+And, not to forget, the application store is read-only (from the client's point of view that is), so some form of clever caching mechanism should be applied.
 It is straightforward to pin-point necessary cache invalidation of the application store as we have full control over the state changes.